Bodies of water and wetlands

 Lakes and ponds

-In Kalkalpen National Park there is only one real lake, the Großer Feichtausee in the Sengsengebirge.
-The adjacent Kleiner Feichtausee and also the Herzerlsee are considered ponds because they have too shallow a depth or extent.
-In addition, there are countless other ponds and ponds.
+There is only one real lake at Kalkalpen National Park , the Große Feichtausee at Sengsengebirge.
+The adjacent Kleine Feichtausee and the Herzerlsee are considered ponds, as they are too shallow and shallow.
+There are also countless other ponds and pools.
 They are an important habitat for many rare insects and amphibians.
-The national park is therefore a very important habitat, especially for amphibians.
+The national park is therefore a very important habitat for amphibians in particular.

 Drops of water glitter on red tentacles from the sundew